brooke-lampe/Finance/README.md

 6. You should see output similar to the following: https://github.com/brooke-lampe/Finance/blob/master/running_finance_project_in_ide.JPG

 ### Further Reading
-Additional documentation, including design decisions made, can be found in the Design Document included in this repository.
+Additional documentation, including design decisions made, can be found in the Design Document included in this repository (https://github.com/brooke-lampe/Finance/blob/master/Design%20Document_Brooke%20Lampe.pdf).
 The Design Document is a PDF and, as such, should be viewable on most devices.